A Ranch Mom

 How to use leftover mashed potatoes

-Dinner rolls are my favorite way to use leftover potatoes!
+Fluffy, Buttery Dinner Rolls are my favorite way to use leftover potatoes!
 They make such a light, fluffy bread!

-Mashed Potato patties are another way, my Mom made these a lot when I was a kid but I never liked them.
+Mashed Potato patties are another way, my Mom made these a lot when I was a kid.

 Shepherd's pie is a fast and tasty dish that not only uses up leftovers, but gets vegetables into your family and they won't even know it's leftovers!